 Research has shown that young people’s active travel to places they regularly go to provides significant benefits.
 In addition to the many important health benefits from physical activity, walking and bicycle riding can improve young people’s concentration.
 A 2012 study in Denmark found that young people who cycle or walk to school demonstrate a measurable increase in concentration that lasts for up to four hours.

 Promoting Active Travel in Young People (PDF 729KB) is a resource to support communities and schools to encourage more young people to walk or cycle, and to involve young people in the development and implementation of an active travel initiative.

 You can create a plan to encourage young people’s active travel by using the guide and supporting resources for community groups and schools.

-Use the Hands Up survey (PDF 82KB) to understand how the young people you are trying to influence travel and the modes of travel they use.
+Hands Up survey (PDF 82KB) to understand how the young people you are trying to influence travel and the modes of travel they use.

-The Active Travel Survey (PDF 366KB) will help you get an idea of what young people at your school or your community group think about active travel.
+Active Travel Survey (PDF 366KB) will help you get an idea of what young people at your school or your community group think about active travel.
 Questions include how they travel to a venue, how often they travel to the venue and how far they live from the venue.

-The Facilities Review Checklist (PDF 271KB) will help you look at the facilities that can influence young people’s active travel.
+Facilities Review Checklist (PDF 271KB) will help you look at the facilities that can influence young people’s active travel.
 The checklist is designed to identify problems and opportunities which will inform actions an organisation can consider as part of an active travel action plan.